 The Potential for Growing LNG Exports

 US natural gas production has been surging for nearly two decades thanks to technological advances, such as horizontal drilling and hydraulic fracking, and increasing demand for a cheaper fuel that is much cleaner than burning coal.
-Over that period, the US has achieved a historical 17% decline in US greenhouse gas emissions by switching from coal to natural gas while providing unprecedented cost savings for consumers.
+Over that period, the US has achieved a historical 17% decline in US greenhouse gas emissions, largely thanks to coal-to-gas switching.

 What is Holding the US Back?